Frequently Asked Questions (FAQs)

 Most of our houses consist of one-bedroom apartments that are approximately 540 square feet.
 All apartments include a private kitchen, private bathroom, living room and bedroom.

 All apartments at Providence Vincent House in Seattle, and some apartments at Providence House Yakima are studio apartments with private kitchens and bathrooms.
 Both Providence House Oakland and Providence Joseph House in Seattle have a few two-bedroom apartments.
-Providence John Gabriel House will consist of studios, 1- and 2- bedroom apartment.
+Providence John Gabriel House consists of studios, 1- and 2- bedroom apartments.

 How many people can apply to live in the apartment?

-The occupancy standards for our apartments are listed in the Tenant Selection Plan.
+The occupancy standards for our apartments are listed in the Tenant Selection Plan for each property.
 Generally, no more than two people are allowed per bedroom.

 Am I allowed to have guests?

 Yes, guests, including overnight guests, are welcome, with some time restrictions on length of stay.
 All guests are subject to the guest policy as outlined in the House Rules for each property.

 What activities are offered?